XIP-1

 • Check the XIP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), and code style

-If the XIP isn't ready, the editor will send it back to the author for revision, with specific instructions.
+If the XIP isn't ready, the Operations Seat will send it back to the author for revision, with specific instructions.

-Once the XIP is ready for the repository, the XIP editor will:
+Once the XIP is ready for the repository, the Operations Seat will:

 • Assign an XIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this XIP)